singleron-RD/CeleScope/docs/tag/multi_tag.md

 `--split_fastq` If used, will split scRNA-Seq fastq file according to tag assignment.

 `--split_matrix` If used, will split scRNA-Seq matrix file according to tag assignment.

+`--split_vdj` If used, will split scRNA-Seq vdj count file according to tag assignment.

+`--vdj_dir` Match celescope vdj directory.
+Required when --split_vdj is specified.